-Sediment fines associated with processed in-channel aggregate deposits (excavated as a result of maintenance activities performed in compliance with the CCIP) shall not may be used in the backfill or reclamation of off-channel permanent lakes where it can be demonstrated that no detrimental sediment toxicity exists (including unacceptable levels of mercury), and where fines will not reduce the porosity of the permanent lake in an adverse way.
-Fines that result from the processing of in-channel sand and gravel shall not be used for in-channel reshaping or habitat restoration efforts or as soil amendments in agricultural fields.
+Sediment fines associated with processed in-channel aggregate deposits (excavated as a result of maintenance activities performed in compliance with the CCIP)

+shall not be used in the backfill or reclamation of off-channel permanent lakes.
+Fines that result from the processing of in-channel sand and gravel shall be used for in-channel habitat restoration efforts or as soil amendments in agricultural fields.